GrowinScala/Flipper/reader/README.md

 * #### Getting all possible pre-JSON objects for the values found ####

-This method returns a List containing all the possible pre-JSOn objects for the values found for the given keywords
+This method returns a List containing all the possible pre-JSON objects for the values found for the given keywords.

 ### Scala